-The company says it has 815 orders from 28 clients, most from Chinese airlines – though few are confirmed orders.
+The company says it has 815 orders from 28 clients, mostly from Chinese airlines – though few are confirmed orders.

 China Eastern Airlines was the first company to make a firm order in March for five aircraft.

-Regardless of whether the COMAC is successful or not, it will definitely be cheaper than its rivals and create an “ABC pattern” in China, with Airbus, Boeing and COMAC operating in the country.
+Regardless of whether COMAC is successful or not, it will definitely be cheaper than its rivals and create an “ABC pattern” in China, with Airbus, Boeing, and COMAC operating in the country.

 - COVER: wita.org